hanrea/UserGuideForMAC/widget/labelnmfont/en.md

 Configures a custom font control support font file（.fnt）.

-**Note**:When you configure the font file, font files in the resource area and their corresponding images are located in the same directory level.
+**Note**:When you configure the font file, font files in the resources area and their corresponding images are located in the same directory level.